 Advantages of Nuchal Translucency Screening Test

-The NT test gives you the advantages of being able to examine whether your child is at risk for chromosomal problems at the earlier stages of pregnancy not having to subject yourself to do invasive test like chorionic villus sampling (CVS).
+The NT test gives you the advantages of being able to examine whether your child is at risk for chromosomal problems at the earlier stages of pregnancy not having to subject yourself to do an invasive test like chorionic villus sampling (CVS).
 But if results from the NT screening shows a high risk, the mother might be prescribed to do CVS.
 Since the NT test is considered as a safer and non-invasive test for chromosomal abnormalities, making this the first option lowers the number of a procedure associated fetal loss.
-Also, knowing your child’s condition in the first trimester of your pregnancy, would help the parents plan as to how they will take care of the affected child.
+Also, knowing your child’s condition in the first trimester of your pregnancy would help the parents plan as to how they will take care of the affected child.

 How is the Nuchal Translucency Test Screening Done?